 Practical archival management provides students basic training in the development and maintenance of archival materials including archives, manuscripts, photographic and oversized materials, ephemera, and audio-visual collections.
-The course includes intensive readings on archival theory and best practices as well as handson instruction in selection, arrangement, description, digitization, outreach, access, and reference.
+The course includes intensive readings on archival theory and best practices as well as hands-on instruction in selection, arrangement, description, digitization, outreach, access, and reference.
 Specific attention is given towards professional protocols related to access to culturally sensitive materials and policy development.
 (Prerequisite: ENGL102)

-MUSM240 Indigenous Curatorial Method & Practice (3 credits)
+MUSM240 INDIGENOUS CURATORIAL METHOD & PRACTICE (3 CREDITS)

-Students will analyze Indigenous curatorial theories, methodologies and current practices.
-Models of community involvement and collaboration will be utilized in designing an independent exhibition, as well as acting as a collaborative curatorial team to plan, design, and install an exhibit of student work in the Balzar Contemporary Edge Gallery.
-(Prerequisites: ENGL102 and MUSM190)
+Students will analyze Indigenous curatorial theories, methodologies and current practices, along with models of community involvement and collaboration.
+The integration of theoretical knowledge, exhibit planning, and design and installation techniques will be utilized in the preparation and presentation of an independent exhibition.
+(Prerequisites: ENGL102 and MUSM120)

-MUSM260 Oral Histories Research (3 credits)
+MUSM260 ORAL HISTORIES RESEARCH (3 CREDITS)